Title 42 jitters rattle Democratic unity

 And there is a diversity of thought on the administration’s plan within the CHC.

 “The administration is finally doing some things that some of us have been pushing.
-I know some of the progressives don’t like it, but [they’re] doing some of the processing abroad so they can apply from abroad to see if they qualify for asylum or not, doing the asylum officers inside the Border Patrol stations, agreements that they’ve done with Panama, Colombia and the U.S. to try to stop some people at the Darien Gap,” said Cuéllar.
+I know some of the progressives don’t like it, but [the administration is] doing some of the processing abroad, so [migrants] can apply from abroad to see if they qualify for asylum or not, [stationing] asylum officers inside the Border Patrol stations, agreements that they’ve done with Panama, Colombia and the U.S. to try to stop some people at the Darien Gap,” Cuéllar said.

 Still, Democrats of all stripes will face pressures to align behind the administration’s plans, as the battle lines on immigration for 2024 are defined in the preamble to Title 42’s end.